Local horse to watch in Sunday’s Sunland Derby

 There will be a total of 12 races on Sunday but the 11th will be the Sunland Derby.
 Local trainer Fincher talking about the talented jockeys coming in to town.

-“There’s an outstanding racing card on Sunday, you’ve got top jockeys coming in from all over the place the 2021 eclipse winning jockey is here to ride, he’s the number one jockey in the world and he’ll be here riding the Sunland derby and other big races as well, so it’s a big day for Sunland park.”
+“There’s an outstanding racing card on Sunday, you’ve got top jockeys coming in from all over the place the 2021 eclipse winning jockey is here to ride, he’s the number one jockey in the world and he’ll be here riding the Sunland derby and other big races as well, so it’s a big day for Sunland park,” said Fincher.

 Officials with Sunland Park Racetrack and Casino say the approximate time the Sunland Derby race will begin is 5:15.
 Expecting bets for the day to break records.